SES-fortiss/SmartGridCoSimulation/projects/memapServer/README.md

 src/main/java/linprogMPC/Simulation.java help
 ```

-**Alternatively** If you're not interested in working on the code, download the latest MemapServer.jar from MISSING LINK and run:
+**Alternatively** If you're not interested in working on the code, download the latest MemapServer.jar from the [releases page](https://github.com/SES-fortiss/SmartGridCoSimulation/releases) and run:

 ```
 java -jar MemapServer.jar csv